adaptris/interlok-docs-legacy/pages/advanced/advanced-jms-performance.md

 summary: Sample JMS bridging performance.
 ---

 While performance will vary greatly with each environment never being truly equal, this document will share performance statistics generated from a set of JMS bridging tests run from an AWS deployment.
+This is Interlok acting in a single-threaded manner using a StandardWorkflow or similar and is designed to expose the performance characteristics based on changing Interlok configuration.
+No other tuning was done for the various components; this means there was no JVM tuning of interlok or changing the default behaviour of the various messaging providers.

 ## Environment.